Jun 14 2024

 EDTECH: So, technology is really an equalizer for students with disabilities?

 JONES: I think for all of us, yes, it’s absolutely essential.
 We’re all using technology every day, and we will for the rest of our lives.
-However, for individuals with disabilities, technology is unbelievably transformative for learning when educators design with UDL.
+However, for people with disabilities, technology is unbelievably transformative for learning when educators design with UDL.
 It is beyond an equalizer — it is a complete transformation of their ability to engage in the world.

 Technology lowers the stigma around them.
 If you are a person who is low-vision or blind, you can still get all of the content you need.
 You can still comprehend, analyze, be a critical thinker and engage with the world, and still benefit from technology innovation.
 But without technology, those students are locked out in many ways, and we all suffer when that happens.